-Welcome to the division of Heat and Power Technology!
+Welcome to the Division of Heat and Power Technology!
 Here you can find primarily information about the research ongoing in the unit.
-The descriptions of each project can be found by clicking on the Project on the left.
+The descriptions of each project can be found by clicking on the project in the menu.

 Our research encompasses the analysis and design of critical components and systems linked to thermal and mechanical energy conversion.
 Strongly technical approaches are taken to harness renewable energy – solar, wind, and biomass – for providing sustainable electricity, heat, cooling, pure water, and other energy services to single households up to entire cities or regions.
 We also look to renewable energy sources along with improvements in energy efficiency for developing innovations in transportation on roads and in air and space.
 Much of our research takes place experimentally in world-class laboratory facilities.

 To contribute to the development of sustainable societies through research and teaching in heat and power technology.

 How can a wide variety of non-food biomass resources be employed to provide electricity, heat, and value-added products and energy services in sustainable and cost-effective ways?
 What technical solutions are possible for the development of advanced thermochemical processes?

 CO2 utilization, geologic hydrocarbon transport phenomena, CHP (Combined Heat and Power), power-to-gas, anaerobic digestion, MSW (Municipal Waste) incineration, gasification, chemical upgrading, biomass resources/logistics/conversion/upgrading/end use

 How can solar and wind resources be most efficiently employed at large scale to provide electricity to cities and industry?
 What technologies will be critical for matching energy supply to end use, and for enabling zero or negative CO2 emissions?